 Avoid other birds Poultry company personnel and growers must avoid any contact with live bird markets and noncommercial poultry.
-Follow company procedures, including adequate sanitation, after hunting, hiking, golfing, or other activities with potential exposure to wild fowl.
+Follow company procedures, including adequate sanitation and specified waiting periods prior to re- entering poultry facilities, after hunting, hiking, golfing, or other activities with potential exposure to wild fowl.
 Companies will perform a documented assessment of service tech contact with other poultry or bird species at hire and annually.
 Area Guideline Y/N Recommendation General (cont.)
 Vector Control Program Poultry companies must have a formal, written vector control program for contract growers and company owned farms to follow.
 Surveillance Poultry companies will comply with applicable disease surveillance protocols.
 Biosecurity training Poultry companies will hold annual training on Biosecurity Program for service techs, hatchery personnel, feed mill personnel, live-haul personnel, and growers.
 Poultry companies will maintain documentation of training for auditor review.
 Biosecurity audits Poultry company will conduct audits semiannually using criteria herein.
 One of the audits must be conducted by an approved outside auditor.
 Enhanced biosecurity If there is an outbreak of a highly contagious disease refer to the prevention and rapid response plan and individual company policies for increased biosecurity measures.

-Avian Entry Requirements, as provided in regulation 2VAC5-141-60,
+APPENDIX 2 Avian Entry Requirements, as provided in regulation 2VAC5-141-60.